robins/gcc_compile/readme.md

 ```
 Sample Log - Rebuild - Quick Run
 --------------------
+Log from a run, where script found recent updates to git, and the compilation was quick (i.e. finished in ~1 min).
 ```
 gcsd95e 20250121_1945 - git checkout successful.
 gcsd95e 20250121_1945 - git pull successful.